manjusv/manjusv.github.io/posts/_posts/2024-11-06-Caching-Redis-Memcached.md

 - **Memcached**:

     - **Overview**: A simple, distributed, in-memory caching system designed for straightforward key-value storage.
+Memcached does not support data persistence.
+It only keeps data in memory, meaning if Memcached restarts, all cached data is lost and must be reloaded or recalculated from scratch.

     - **Features**: Lightweight and fast, easy to set up, minimal configuration, but no data persistence or advanced data structures.

     - **When to Use**: Best for simple key-value data caching where speed is essential, and persistence is not required.

 ## Use of Caching in APIs